Zren/atom-open-recent/README.md

 * `replaceProjectOnOpenDirectory` When true, opening a recent directory will "open" in the current window, replacing the current project.
 * `listDirectoriesAddedToProject` When true, the all root directories in a project will be added to the history and not just the 1st root directory.
 * `ignoredNames` When true, skips files and directories specified in Atom's "Ignored Names" setting.
+* `listRecentItemsInCommandPalette` When true, also lists recent items in the command palette.